PokemonAutomation/ComputerControl/Wiki/Developer/ReportBug.md

 Usually a bug is found when the program already stopped.
 If you can, re-run the program, monitor the above resource usages until the bug appears, and report the usages.
 If the bug does not appear every time or it takes a very long time for it to occur, you can instead report the resource usages when the program runs into the stage where the bug may appear.

 ## Video (Optional)

 If you happened to be recording your computer screen when the program was running, you can also post the video into Discord.
 Otherwise, if you can, re-run the program with screen recording to capture the bug.
 A common screen recording software is OBS.
 Make sure the recorded view includes both the program video stream and the log window so that we can match the log content with the video.

 NOTE: make sure you have enough disk space to store the saved video stream and your computer is powerful enough so that it can process video recording while also running the automation program.

+## Other info

+Please include all the other details that you think can be helpful.
+For example, past program usages: "I used the old version of the program for the past week and it worked fine.
+But after I started using the newest version, it failed.
+The old version is v0.24.8, the new version is v0.25.9"

 ## Submit to Our Discord Server